yarbelk/refasta/README.md

 TODO

-- [ ] Read a Fasta file, output a fasta file
+- [x] Read a Fasta file, output a fasta file
+- [ ] Species Name and Gene Name schemas
-- [ ] Read a Fasta File, output a TNT file
+- [ ] Read a Fasta File, output a TNT file ccode and cgroup can be ignored
 - [ ] Read a Fasta File, output a Nexus File
+- [ ] Guess the Species from the name
+- [ ] Identify potentially missnamed species ( species names off by
+      white space, special characters, or a couple characters by some language disntance metric
 - [ ] Support Interleaving of Fasta
 - [ ] Support Interleaving of TNT
-- [ ] Identify potentially missnamed species ( species names off by
-      white space, special characters, or a couple characters by some language disntance metric
-- [ ] Guess the Species from the name